stevenandrewcruz/ECE2112_PA3/README.md

 This functions shows the dimension of the the previous output.
 The result is `(3, 5)`

 # README FILE HISTORY:
-September 8 2026 Creation of repository
+- September 8 2026 Creation of repository

-September 8 2026 Uploading of files
+- September 8 2026 Uploading of files

-September 8 2026 Readme file layout
+- September 8 2026 Readme file layout

-September 10 2026 Finalizing of readme file
+- September 10 2026 Finalizing of readme file

+- September 10 2026 Minor editing for Readme File

-September 10 2026 Minor editing for Readme File
+- September 10 2026 More Minor editing for Readme File